MugsyOS/Decaf/README.md

 # decaf
 Decaf is Mugsy's REST API.
-It is built in Python using FastAPI, MongoDB for the DB and Redis/RQ for management of brewing tasks.
+Built in Python using FastAPI, MongoDB, and Redis/RQ for management of brewing tasks.